postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-postman_account.md

 #### How to switch accounts in the Postman app
 1. When you first open the Postman app, you can sign in as an existing user or create an account.

-2. If you bypass the initial sign-in option, you can click the Sign In button on the top right corner of your screen at any time.
+2. If you bypass the initial sign-in option, you can click the **Sign In** button on the top right corner of your screen at any time.

-3. After you sign in, your profile image replaces the **Sign In button**.
+3. After you sign in, your profile image replaces the **Sign In** button.

 4. When you click on your profile image, a drop down menu lists all active signed-in accounts.